7/31/2024 Concluding July (link to here)

 Pink-footed Shearwaters, Westport offshore

 Not long after that we began to see groups of mostly Pink-footed Shearwaters and Westport Seabirds started their first checklist - westbound from the 50 fathom line L+.
 Fork-tailed Storm-Petrels began to show up, individuals at first then large flocks.
-They were not new but the Buller's Shearwater in one of the flocks of Pink-foots was one of the birds we were looking for, as was the Northern Fulmar a few minutes later.
+They were not new for the year for us but the Buller's Shearwater in one of the flocks of Pink-foots was one of the birds we were looking for, as was the Northern Fulmar a few minutes later.
 Both species are regular but neither has been seen in large numbers recently.
-Given that I do not always see every bird, I did not want to miss them.
+Given that I do not always see every bird, I was grateful to get them.

 Fork-tailed Storm-Petrel, Westport offshore